-Rainy Day in Durango?
-Here's What to Do When the Afternoon Storms Roll In
+Rainy Day in Durango: What to Do When It Storms

 Afternoon thunderstorms in Durango are basically a daily appointment from mid-July through August.
 They roll in around 2pm or 3pm, dump rain (and sometimes hail) for an hour or two, and clear out by evening.
 If you're visiting Durango in summer, you're going to deal with at least a few rainy afternoons.
 Here's how to work with them instead of fighting them.